 - No Impact A solar reflection is not geometrically possible or will not be visible from the assessed receptor.
-No mitigation required; - Low A solar reflection is geometrically possible however any impact is considered to be small such that mitigation is not required e.g. intervening screening will limit the view of the reflecting solar panels significantly.
-No mitigation required; - Moderate A solar reflection is geometrically possible and visible however it occurs under conditions that do not represent a worst-case scenario.
-Mitigation may be required;
+No mitigation required. - Low A solar reflection is geometrically possible however any impact is considered to be small such that mitigation is not required e.g. intervening screening will limit the view of the reflecting solar panels significantly or the glare time per year is considered negligible.
+No mitigation required. - Moderate A solar reflection is geometrically possible and visible however it occurs under conditions that do not represent a worst-case scenario e.g. a solar reflection originates from a less sensitive location.
+Mitigation may be required. - High A solar reflection is geometrically possible and visible under conditions that will produce a significant impact.
+Mitigation will be required if the proposed development is to proceed.
+Mitigation and consultation is recommended.